Steve Barakatt

-Steve Barakatt CQ (born May 17, 1973) is a Canadian composer, music producer, pianist, singer and creative director.
-He was made a Knight of the National Order of Quebec in 2020 and he is a former National Ambassador of UNICEF Canada.
+Steve Barakatt CQ (born May 17, 1973) is a Lebanese-Canadian composer, music producer, pianist, singer and creative director.
+He was made a Knight of the National Order of Quebec in 2020 and a National Ambassador of UNICEF Canada (2007-2016).

 Early years

 When he was four, he began piano lessons.
 Over the next 10 years he studied classical music, and then switched to jazz.
 Barakatt enjoyed many challenging musical experiences from an early age, including that of guest soloist with l'Orchestre symphonique de Québec when he was 13.
 When he was 16, he became fascinated by composition, arranging and production.
 He studied the new technology available and soon mastered all the intricacies of music programming.
 So much so that the Japanese firm Roland invited him to present their new products at the 1992 NAMM Show in Anaheim, California.

 Barakatt has been invited to appear on various recordings and live performances with many artists and ensembles from the Alexandrov Ensemble (Red Army Choir) to the Tokyo Philharmonic Orchestra.
 A true passionate artist, Barakatt enjoys meeting musicians and exploring all styles of music.